Websoft9Archive/ansible-template/docs/solution-more.md

 When there is only one website on the server, you can visit the website without binding domain.
 While considering the server security and subsequent maintenance, **Binding Domain** is necessary.

-Steps for binding RabbitMQ domain:
+Steps for binding RabbitMQ domain are as follows:

-1. connect your Cloud Server;
+1. Connect your Cloud Server;
-2. modify [Nginx vhost configuration file](/stack-components.md#nginx),and change the **server_name**'s value to your domain name.
+2. Modify [Nginx vhost configuration file](/stack-components.md#nginx),and change the **server_name**'s value to your domain name.
    ```text
    server
    {